dan-osul/ZeekMde/README.md

 Fig1 - [Enrich your advanced hunting experience using network layer signals from Zeek (microsoft.com)](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/enrich-your-advanced-hunting-experience-using-network-layer/ba-p/3794693?WT.mc_id=AZ-MVP-5004810)

-The most relevant data lives, as is tradition, as nested obects in AdditionalFields .
+The most relevant data lives, as is tradition, as nested obects in AdditionalFields.
 Annoying to parse in MDE Advanced hunting, easy in sentinel if you have the luxury of streaming your raw MDE data types to the sentinel connection - [Support for Microsoft 365 Defender connector data types in Microsoft Sentinel for different clouds (GCC environments) | Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/microsoft-365-defender-cloud-support)

 |   |   |